docksal/docksal/docs/content/core/volumes.md

 All non-automatic options are enabled by placing `DOCKSAL_VOLUMES="<value from volumes column>"` into the respective `docksal.env` file or using `fin config set` for the same, e.g., `fin config set DOCKSAL_VOLUMES="NFS"`.
 Once you set a new volumes option, you must re-create `cli` container.
-The easiest way is `fin project reset`, but it will also remove all the data from `db` volume.
+The easiest way is `fin project reset`, but it will also remove all the data from `mysql` volume.
 If you want to retain it, remove `cli` container and start the project again to recreate it: `fin p remove cli; fin p start`

 | OS      | Docker          | Volumes | Automatic | Comments  |